 Osheaga also offers the services of Les Hirondelles, a first-responder and intervention group for women and vulnerable people who experience acts of sexual harassment and aggression at festivals and other events.
 They will listen and provide support to those in need.
 Les Hirondelles can be spotted by their pink shirts, or you can ask a security guard to direct you to one if you require their services.

 Which Bands to See

 There are many great acts performing at this year’s festival, so it can be very hard to choose who to see.
 This is made even more difficult when two artists you like equally are playing at the same time.
-One way I tend to decide about this is considering the location of the stage and the performance I want to see afterwards.
+One way I decide is I consider the location of the stage and the performance I want to see afterwards.
 There are six different stages, with between three or four playing concurrently.
 The Bell River Stage and Coors Light Mountain Stage sit side by side, so the evening headliners start on one stage, and then the next stage features the second evening headliner.
 Usually you end up with a good view of one headliner and a bad view of the other.
 Pick the one you want to see well.
 If you want to get up as close as possible, arrive early and approach via the side rather than through the middle.
 Most people prefer to stay back and watch from the grass.
-If you just want to dance your face off, the Coca-Cola Island stage is where to go for continuous EDM and variants from 2 p.m. to 11 p.m.
+If you just want to dance your face off, the Coca-Cola Island stage is where to go for continuous EDM and electronic variants from 2 p.m. to 11 p.m.

 While you are probably familiar with most of the headliners, it’s quite possible you haven’t heard too many songs, if any songs at all, from the other acts.
 Osheaga is a great opportunity to expand your musical horizons and discover something new.
 Listen to an Osheaga playlist ahead of time (this one on Spotify for example) and familiarize yourself with some of the upcoming artists.
 Or, just wander around and let fate decide who your new favourite find is.